 The Town has a trail committee that, as of 2017, was close to completing a Trails Management Plan.
-The committee's Photo by Greg Guimond work could serve as the foundation for a town trail system.
+The committee's work could serve as the foundation for a town trail system.
 Existing trails need to be maintained, flagged, and mapped